-When you sell on CarGurus, funds are verified.
-Payments are processed as part of a secure online transaction, with fraud protection of up to $75,000.
+When you use CarGurus Pay, payments are processed as part of a secure online transaction with fraud protection of up to $75,000 — and the company says you’ll receive payment directly into your bank account within three days.
 This means no worrying about cash transactions or dealing with bank checks.

 Sell to a dealer or private party

-But if you’re looking to get the most money for your car and you aren’t in as much of a hurry to sell it, you can place a free listing that will reach 13 million buyers per month on the Cars.com classified listings.
+But if you’re looking to get the most money for your car and you aren’t in as much of a hurry to sell it, you can list it yourself in the Cars.com classifieds, which reach 13 million buyers per month.

 Get cash for a junk car